 A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.

-The Association's fair value measurement for the equity-linked certificates of deposit is considered to be level 2 input.
+The Association's fair value measurement for the mutual funds is considered to be level 1 input, and for the equity-linked certificates of deposit and certificates of deposit are considered to be level 2 input.